VishakhaFulara/USA-Regional-Sales-Analysis/README.md

 - West region contributes ~30% of overall revenue
 - January shows peak revenue trends across years
-- Product 26 and Product 25 are the top revenue-driving products -California drives 19.5% of revenue ($228.8 M), while the West region boasts the highest profit margin at 37.5%.
+- Product 26 and Product 25 are the top revenue-driving products
+- California drives 19.5% of revenue ($228.8 M), while the West region boasts the highest profit margin at 37.5%.

 ## 🟦 Results